thaydan/ocp8/CONTRIBUTING.md

 - Use PSR-12 standard
 - Keep a code with low duplication
 - Use Codacy to help you grow the code quality
-- The technical debt must be the lower
+- The technical debt must be the low as possible

 #### Table of content